JL1709/Raycast_visualizer/README.md

 # Raycast_visualizer
-This repo provides the program "fdf" that creates a simplified 3D graphic “wireframe” (“fils de fer”) representation of a relief landscape using isometric projection linking various points (x, y, z) via segments.
-The coordinates of this landscape are stored in a file passed as a parameter to the program.
+This repo provides a program that demonstrates how to create a 3D impression out of a 2D image using [ray casting](https://en.wikipedia.org/wiki/Ray_casting).

+![Teaser SMPLify-XMC](mars.png)

 Tested on macOS Monterey.

-![Teaser SMPLify-XMC](mars.png)

 ## Installation